okuramasafumi/awesome-ruby-articles/en/README.md

 This list curates awesome Ruby articles from Web.
-It's maintained by @okuramasafumi and expanded byy volunteers.
+It's maintained by @okuramasafumi and expanded by volunteers.

 # General